All Products

 Yes

-The dimension used for grouping.
-For example, if you select the channel_id field for grouping, the grouped data is displayed based on the value of the channel_id field.
-If you want to use multiple dimensions for grouping, you can use the concat function to connect the dimensions.
-You can use only fields of the TEXT type for grouping.
+The dimension to group by.
+For example, if you select the channel_id field for dimension grouping, the grouped data is displayed based on the value of channel_id.
+To use multiple dimensions, connect them using `concat_ws` or `concat`.
+Currently, only fields of the TEXT type can be used for grouping.

 prop